Certificate in Digital Media + Design Course Outline

-Introduction to principles, elements, and processes or graphic design and typography, which are the building blocks of visual communication.
+Introduction to principles, elements, and processes of graphic design and typography, which are the building blocks of visual communication.
 The emphasis of this course is to provide students with an awareness of design principles, compositional, and typographic strategies applicable to the broader creative processes related to graphic design.
 Industry-standard technical skills related to digital software such as Adobe Photoshop, Illustrator, and InDesign are developed within this course.

 - Drawing + Digital Media

 Introduction to drawing and digital processes related to photography, moving image, and concept design.
 Course content is designed to offer students an understanding of drawing practices as part of the graphic design workflow.
-Major projects for this course include digital photography and imaging, motion graphics, storyboarding, concept design, and drawing for comics.
-In parallel to developing an in-depth understanding of conceptualisation sequence, and professional practice, industry-standard technical skills related to digital software such as Adobe Premiere Pro and Adobe After Effects are developed within this course.
+Major projects for this course include digital photography and imaging, motion graphics, storyboarding, and concept design.
+In parallel to developing an in-depth understanding of conceptualisation sequence, and professional practice, industry-standard technical skills related to digital software such as Adobe Premiere Pro and After Effects are developed within this course.

 This is an introduction to illustration processes and techniques with a focus on the study of creative approaches to digital production and graphical styles.
 Students will select and experiment from a range of illustrative media and contemporary themes to develop technical skills related to rendering both analogue and digital.

 This is an introduction to principles and processes of publication design with a focus on a specific audience.
 Students will develop an understanding of functionality in graphic design and compositional strategies related to page layout.

 - Design Research Workshop

-A one-week block course with a focus on fundamental methods of visual recording, critical analysis, and experimental work-making.
+A course with a focus on fundamental methods of visual recording, critical analysis, and experimental work-making.
 Students will explore and learn creative processes related to accessing and recording of information from various sources to build a visual reference bank which is an integral part of their art-making process.

 - Contextual Studies Workshop